kaist-plrg/jiset/README.md

 ## Installation Guide

-We explain how to install JISET with necessary environment settings from the scratch.
+We explain how to install JISET with necessary environment settings from scratch.
 Before installation, please download JDK 8 and [`sbt`](https://www.scala-sbt.org/1.x/docs/Installing-sbt-on-Linux.html).